stavsap/comfyui-ollama/README.md

     -   Conversation history is handled natively within the node instance.
     -   Dedicated history outputs for **chaining multiple chat nodes**.
     -   Option to **reset** the current conversation history on demand.
+    -   **Thinking Mode:** Supports both boolean (on/off) and granular levels (low/medium/high) for compatible models
+        -   Boolean mode works with all models that support it (off by default for models that don't support it)
+        -   Level mode (low/medium/high) is available for gpt-oss models

 Inputs: